 Builder's Risk

-- Any person or company with a financial interest in the construction project needs builder’s risk insurance.
+Any person or company with a financial interest in a construction project needs builder’s risk insurance.
 Some common people you may want to include on your policy as insureds include the:

-- Property owner – most common purchaser of a builder’s risk
+- Property owner – most common purchaser of builder’s risk

 - General contractor